 Drill core is transported directly from the drill rig to each site's core logging facility by either the drilling contractor or Cliffs' personnel.
 Temporary core storage is located at each site's secure logging facility.
-Depending on the mining operation, unused sample reserves, parts, concentrates and splits are securely stored in labeled boxes or barrels at a Cliffs laboratory facility or logging facility, or via a contracted external laboratory.
+Unused sample reserves, parts, concentrates and splits are securely stored in labeled boxes or barrels at a Cliffs laboratory facility or logging facility.

-Cliffs' QA/QC programs are site-specific and range from in-development to well-developed, long standing protocols that involve formal procedures for the use of crude material standards developed from on-site material, as well as regularly inserted coarse and concentrate duplicate samples, control chart analysis and reporting.
-Cliffs typically uses internal and external labs for geometallurgical analyses that are accredited with ASQ/ANSI ISO-9001:2015 (American Society for Quality/American National Standards Institute) for their system of quality management.
+Cliffs' QA/QC programs are site-specific, well-developed protocols that involve formal procedures for the use of crude material standards developed from on-site material, as well as regularly inserted coarse and concentrate duplicate samples, control chart analysis and reporting.
+Cliffs typically uses internal and external labs for geometallurgical analyses that are accredited with ASQ/ ANSI ISO-9001:2015 (American Society for Quality/American National Standards Institute) for their system of quality management.
 Quality sample results are monitored and enacted on where warranted.
 Also, Cliffs has implemented a drill campaign reporting practice to ensure results are documented, with defined and illustrated failure metrics, outcomes of investigations, comparisons with previous year's results and recommendations.
-The QP, SLR, reviewed Cliffs' QA/QC programs are still in development and prior to resource estimation, Cliffs conducted data verification studies utilizing a suite of blind crude ore standards and blind duplicates from historical sample reserves within the LoM plan.
+The QP, SLR, reviewed Cliffs' QA/QC practices and provided recommendations for further work.
+Where QA/QC programs were still in development at that time and prior to resource estimation, Cliffs conducted data verification studies utilizing a suite of blind crude ore standards and blind duplicates from historical sample reserves within the LoM plan.
 Where unaccredited labs provided data used in resource estimation, check lab studies were initiated to verify analytical results.
-Cliffs is currently working toward aligning QA/QC protocols at each mine to the Company's current best practice.
+Cliffs is currently working toward completing alignment of QA/QC protocols at each mine to the Company's current best practice by formalizing procedures.